 Shantaram: A Novel – India

-This book is was written by the author of Video Night in Kathmandu.
+The author of Video Night in Kathmandu wrote this book.
 I just finished it and it captured my attention from the first pages.
 For the Japan lovers and those interested in Buddhism, it is a MUST read book.
 Enjoyable, well paced and engaging.